dweck1/ST558-Project2/FridayAnalysis.md

     ## [1] 0.7033891

-Again the model fit on the full data outperforms the model with outliers removed.
+The model fit on the full data outperforms the model with outliers removed.

 The MSE of the best random forest model is lower than that of the best